Kirvolque/org-structure-analysis/README.md

 # Organization Structure Analysis
 This application generates reports based on employee salary discrepancies and management structure, identifying significant deviations relative to the averages of their respective teams.

+The result report contains insights into the organizational structure, focusing on compensation and reporting efficiency.
+It identifies managers who either earn less than 20% above the average salary of their direct subordinates or more than 50% above, detailing the specific discrepancies.
+Additionally, the report highlights employees with excessive reporting lines, specifying those who have over four managers between them and the CEO.

 ## Prerequisites

 To run this Java application, you need: